-- Core text levels of complexity may extend beyond the recommended levels for the particular grade level. - Course content is going into more depth with considerable independent, out-of-class preparation for class activities. - Students are expected to keep up to date on readings and assignments to actively participate in class discussions. - Students will need to analyze primary sources and construct open-ended responses (long and short) often.
+- Core text levels of complexity may extend beyond the recommended levels for the particular grade level. - Course content is going into more depth with considerable independent, out-of-class preparation for class activities. - Students are expected to keep up to date on readings and assignments in order to actively participate in class discussions. - Students will need to analyze primary sources and construct open-ended responses (long and short) often.

-Cours Course Grad Recommendations Credit

-e# Name e s

-491 CP Physics 11-1 77 or above in Algebra 2 A and CP Chemistry or completed Honors Chemistry.
-It is strongly recommended that students be concurrently enrolled in Pre-Calculus or Calculus, but students may be enrolled in Statistics.
-Statistics alone is not considered an appropriate corequisite math course if the student has not performed at a grade of 77 or above in prior math and science courses.
+Course # Course Name Grade Recommendations Credits 450 CP Physics 11-12 77 or above in Algebra 2 A and CP Chemistry or completed Honors Chemistry.
+It is strongly recommended that students be concurrently enrolled in Pre- Calculus or Calculus, but students may be enrolled in Statistics.
+Statistics alone is not considered an appropriate co- requisite math course if the student has not performed at a grade of 77 or above in prior math and science courses.
 5

 This course is intended for students in grades 11 and 12 who have an interest in physics and who intend to continue their education beyond high school.
+There is a double period lab once a week where students will be expected to apply their existing basic measurement and analysis skills.
 Students considering enrollment in CP Physics should be aware that it is a problem-based course that requires an ability to interpret and solve problems that have multiple layers.
 The student entering this course should have developed a strong working knowledge of algebra skills, specifically, he or she should know (and be confident in using) the rules of algebraic manipulation of variables.
-The student must also be adept in the use of the metric system, basic trigonometric functions, and the Pythagorean theorem.
-Major topics of study include kinematics, Newtonian mechanics, electricity and magnetism, optics, waves, and sound.
+The student must also be adept in the use of the metric system, basic trigonometric functions and the Pythagorean theorem.
+Major topics of study include kinematics, Newtonian mechanics, electricity and magnetism, optics, waves and sound.
 This course builds analytical and mathematical/scientific problem-solving skills.
+Completion of this course provides the college requirement of a laboratory-based science course.

-- Core text levels of complexity align to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
+- Core text levels of complexity align to the recommended levels for the particular grade level - The majority of whole class text studies are read/discussed during instructional time.

+- Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
 ICR)

-Course Course Grad Recommendations Credit

-Name e s

-444 Honors Physics 11-12 93 in CP Chemistry or a 77 in Honors Chemistry.
+Course # Course Name Grade Recommendations Credits 444 Honors Physics 11-12 93 in CP Chemistry or a 77 in Honors Chemistry.
 Students must have a 77 in previous honors level math courses or an 85 in previous CP A level math courses.
 Students must be concurrently enrolled in Honors Pre-Calculus or a higher level of mathematics.
-6
+5

 This course is intended for students in grades 11 and 12 who have an interest in science and who intend to pursue a career in the sciences.
 The course provides a solid foundation in the fundamentals of physics, and continues to strengthen problem solving, critical and scientific thinking skills.
 There is a double period lab once per week which requires student design and set up of equipment.
 The student entering this course should have developed a working knowledge of algebra skills, as it is highly math focused, and requires independence with formula application in problem solving.
 Major topics of study include Newtonian mechanics including 1- and 2- dimensional motion, dynamics, statics, conservation laws, and simple harmonic motion, wave mechanics, electricity and magnetism, and optics.
-Students should expect to spend at least one hour per class period on outside study and preparations.
+Students should expect to spend at least one hour per class period in outside study and preparations.
 Completion of this course provides the college requirement of a laboratory-based science course.